* Employment rises by 171,000 jobs in October

 The construction sector saw a 17,000 increase in jobs, the largest rise since January, while factories added 13,000 workers, snapping two straight months of decline.

-While consumers have picked up spending in recent months and the housing sector has stirred back to life, the U.S. economy faces a real threat of a renewed recession next year.
+Even with the stepped-up pace of job creation, the U.S. economy faces a real threat of a renewed recession next year.

 Without action by lawmakers, taxes will rise and government spending will fall to the tune of about $600 billion.
 That ``fiscal cliff'' could easily cause the economy to contract.

-Europe's debt crisis, which has hit factories around the world, is also weighing on the U.S. recovery.
-A severe storm that hit the U.S. East Coast early this week could briefly drag on growth.
+Europe's debt crisis, which has hit factories around the world, including those in the United States, is also weighing on the U.S. recovery.

 Given the uncertain outlook, businesses have been hesitant to invest.
 A separate report on Friday showed orders for non-defense capital goods, excluding aircraft, rose just 0.2 percent in September after a similarly tepid 0.3 percent gain in August.